 With several night courses offered at the start of the 2009 semester, Bunker Hill students can enroll in classes such as Principals of Psychology or College Writing — which both run from 11:45 pm to 2:30 am throughout the semester.

 These new midnight options were supported by many faculty leaders, as well as students, who argued that the modern student has too many responsibilities to fit into the traditional community college class hours.
-As such, these new opportunities came to fruition after leaders began to recognize, a “growing demand from parents who must be with their children during the day and workers who wanted to be available to pick up any job shifts.”
+As such, these new opportunities came to fruition after leaders began to recognize, “growing demand from parents who must be with their children during the day and workers who wanted to be available to pick up any job shifts.”

 While some students appreciate the midnight option, other college students are frustrated with the challenges presented by late evening classes.
-However, enrollment rates at Bunker Hill’s campus alone are up 16 percent; subsequently, students who do not wish to enroll in the late night classes may be left with very few alternatives, as traditional classes are often filled beyond capacity.
+However, enrollment rates at Bunker Hill’s campus alone are up 16 percent; subsequently, students who do not wish to enroll in the late-night classes may be left with very few alternatives, as traditional classes are often filled beyond capacity.

 Midnight Learning: Setting a New National Trend?